pakota159/pakota159.github.io/aboutme.md

 *Asking them to buy my product.*
 (From The movie Notting Hill 1999)

-I studied **economics** at the university, then self-studied **computer science**.
+I studied **economics** at the university, then self-studied computer science, data science.

-I love making product, especially software stuff.
-And I hope data analysis can help me understand the customers better.
+I love cheer people up by making product, especially software stuff.
+And I hope data analysis can help me understand the people better then make the better product.

 [My CV]({{ page.cv }})